kubernetes-sigs/kueue/keps/487-kubectl-plugin/README.md

   Normal     Starting             Pancakes.
 ```

-Note that I likely will develop this when I dig into working on the tool itself, and get a sense of all the attributes available to see about jobs.
+Note that I likely will develop this when I dig into working on the tool itself, and get a sense of all the attributes available to see about workloads.
 Right now I'm providing a generic template anticipating that.
-The above will include all metadata that the job offers, and the additional features requested in the original prompt for reasons for pending or misconfiguration.
+The above will include all metadata that the workload offers, and the additional features requested in the original prompt for reasons for pending or misconfiguration.

 The above should also provide different output formats: